Land Reclamation Program - Frequently Asked Questions (FAQs)

 7. What can be done about the noise created from a mining operation?

-There are at present no laws or regulations that deal with noise which are administered by the Department of Natural Resources.
+There are no laws or regulations administered by the Department of Natural Resource that deal with noise.
 You should contact your county or municipal governments to see if there are local restrictions on noise.

 8. Who can tell me about the history of mining or mining companies in my area?

-The Department of Natural Resources’ Division of Geology and Land Survey maintains some information related to mining operations.
+The Department of Natural Resources’ Missouri Geological Survey maintains some information related to mining operations.
 However, if you have a county historical society, they may also be able to provide information related to mining history.